 My love for finding patterns led me to these common conclusions in those who experienced insomnia:

 - Blood sugar swings can wake people up in the middle of the night.
-This could be due to excess carbohydrate consumption, inadequate fat and/or protein intake, and nutrient deficiencies.
+This can be due to excess carbohydrate consumption, inadequate fat and/or protein intake, and nutrient deficiencies.

 - Lack of hormones, such as progesterone, tends to be more common in Hashimoto’s, and this can also lead to sleep deprivation (hello perimenopause and menopause).